commitdev/docs/docs/fordevelopers/whentoswitchjobs.md

 ***When you wake up in the morning, how do you feel about going to work?***

-## Poor Compensation and Benefits 💰
+## Poor compensation and benefits 💰

 -   Are you being fairly compensated?